ryan-blunden/es7-module-loading-starter-kit/README.md

 ## Setup

-Once downloaded, open a commandline window, navigate to the root directory, then run `npm install` to install all required dependencies.
+Once downloaded, open a commandline window, navigate to the root directory.

 ## To verify everything is working

 Run in this order:
- - `npm run check`
+ - `npm install`
  - `npm run lint`
  - `npm run transpile`
  - `npm run server`